el5ateb/Web-Security-labs/Security-Shepherd/README.md

 * [localhost](http://localhost)

-To login use the following credentials (you will be asked to update after login);
+To log in use the following credentials (you will be asked to update after login);

 * username: ```admin```
 * password: ```password```

-Note: Environment variables can be configured in dotenv ```.env``` file in the root dir.
+Note: Environment variables can be configured in the dotenv ```.env``` file in the root dir.